jlacasa/mixed-models-spring25/content/1-intro.md

 \vdots & \vdots & \vdots & \vdots & \vdots & \vdots & \ddots & \vdots \\
 0 & 0 & 0 & 0 & 0 & \dots & \sigma^2 + \sigma^2_u
 \end{bmatrix}.$$

+Take your time to digest the variance-covariance matrix above.
+What type of data do you think generated it?

 ### Fixed effects versus random effects